Why does TAB skip some tab buttons?

 setup, you won't need any additional listeners for any added

-listener after init.
+element after init.
 One listener on a parent element will handle

 all triggered events in that parent practically forever.